Find Downtown Manhattan Office Space for Rent

-Lower Manhattan test office space is ideal for commercial tenants in financial and government services due to unmatched proximity to New York City’s core infrastructure.
+Overall, Downtown Manhattan office space is most ideal for commercial tenants in financial and government services due to unmatched proximity to New York City’s core infrastructure.
 For example, the Port Authority of New York and New Jersey is located in Four World Trade Center.
-However, the slow downsizing of the financial services sector over the last ten years has opened up commercial real estate to the Technology, Advertising, Media, and Information sector.
+However, the slow downsizing of the financial services sector over the last ten years has opened up commercial real estate to the technology, advertising, media, and Information sectors as well.

-Notable companies with headquarters in Lower Manhattan include Investment Technology Group, Condé Nast, Goldman Sachs, Hudson’s Bay Company, Spotify, Verizon Communications, PR Newswire, AOL, Group M, and IBT Media.
+Notable companies with headquarters or offices in Lower Manhattan include Investment Technology Group, Condé Nast, Goldman Sachs, Hudson’s Bay Company, Spotify, Verizon Communications, PR Newswire, AOL, Group M, and IBT Media.